streamnative/pulsar-hub/data-processing/pulsar-spark/3.1.1/pulsar-spark.md

 id: "pulsar-spark"
 ---

-Pulsar Spark Connector is an integration of [Apache Pulsar](https://pulsar.apache.org/en/) and [Apache Spark](https://spark.apache.org/) (data processing engine), which allows Spark reading data from Pulsar and writing data to Pulsar using Spark structured streaming and Spark SQL and provides exactly-once source semantics and at-least-once sink semantics.
+Pulsar Spark Connector is an integration of [Apache Pulsar](https://pulsar.apache.org/en/) and [Apache Spark](https://spark.apache.org/) (data processing engine), which allows Spark to read data from Pulsar and write data to Pulsar using Spark structured streaming and Spark SQL and provides exactly-once source semantics and at-least-once sink semantics.

 ![](/images/data-processing/pulsar-spark-connector.png)